AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 - OpenMP is currently not compatible with building AMReX with CUDA.
   ``USE_CUDA=TRUE`` and ``USE_OMP=TRUE`` will fail to compile.

-- Many multi-level functions in AMReX have not been ported to GPUs.

-- Linear solvers have not been ported to GPUs.
+- Non-cell-centered Linear solvers have not been fully ported to GPUs.

 - Embedded boundary capability has not been ported to GPUs.